studentquiz/moodle-mod_studentquiz/README.md

 ### Quiz

-Studentquiz using the quiz engine.
+Studentquiz using the quiz activity engine.

 ### Report

 Activity users can see all the quiz reports they have done.

 The reporting offers a ranking.
 The ranking awars points to students add questions, votes and answering questions.
 The idea is to spur students.
 The ranking table can anonymized too with the anonymize option.